m26841/DeepL_Final_Project/README.md

 ## Results

-Our initial model had an 84% train accuracy
+Our initial model had an 84% test accuracy

 ## File Descriptions
 - multilayer_perceptron_network_ver2.ipynb: The Jupyter notebook which contains the code used to calculate the model based on the data